juhovan/led-mcu/README.md

 ## MQTT control

-All MQTT commands should be sent with the `retain` flag set to let the MCU restore the desired state and configuration after a reboot.
+All MQTT commands *except* the sunrise (`LED_MCU/wakeAlarm`) should be sent with the `retain` flag set to let the MCU restore the desired state and configuration after a reboot.

+The sunrise (`LED_MCU/wakeAlarm`) turns the leds on (as described below), and thus if it has the `retain` flag set, the MCU will incorrectly start with a sunrise after every reboot.

 ### Triggering a sunrise